G-Research/spark-dgraph-connector/README.md

         at java.util.concurrent.ThreadPoolExecutor$Worker.run(ThreadPoolExecutor.java:624)
         at java.lang.Thread.run(Thread.java:748)

+## Logging

+The connector uses Spark's Log4j standard logging framework.
+Add the following line to your `log4j.properties` to set the log level of the connector specifically:

+    log4j.logger.uk.co.gresearch.spark.dgraph.connector=DEBUG

+See `SPARK_HOME/conf/log4j.properties.template` for a template file.

 ## Testing

 Some unit tests require a Dgraph cluster running at `localhost:9080`.
 It has to be set up as